domonkoshaffner/network_visualisation/README.md

-# Network Visualisation using Phyton
+# Network Visualisation using Python

 This directory contains the codes, images, cytoscape files and datasets for visualising multiple different networks.